 It’s also important to understand that not all medical services can be obtained in an IHS facility.
 Only about 60% of healthcare is covered.
 This is why enrolling in additional health insurance that can be used alongside IHS coverage is important.

 Medicare and Indian Health Services

 All Indian Health Services facilities accept Medicare.
 This allows you to continue seeing the providers you’re familiar with.
-Once you add Medicare, you can receive services that aren’t included in your IHS coverage.
+Once you add Medicare, you can receive services not included in your IHS coverage.
 It will also add protection when you are not close to an IHS facility and need health care services.

 Medicare Part A, Medicare Part B, and Indian Health Services

 Medicare Part A is the hospital insurance and inpatient services of Medicare.
 This will provide you coverage nationwide for these services.
 Medicare Part B is your doctors, outpatient, and medical services.

 When using Medicare at an Indian Health Services provider, Medicare pays them.
 That saves the IHS money that can be used for other tribal services.